-Can you claim VAT on client entertainment?
-When we look this up, the rule is quite simple.
-This is, you are not able to reclaim the VAT on entertaining costs in relation to clients and customers.
+When we look up reclaiming VAT on client entertaining, the rule is quite simple.
+This is, you are not able to reclaim VAT on entertaining costs in relation to clients and customers.
 Indeed, this covers any sort of entertainment expense in respect of entertaining past, present and potential future clients.

 Staff entertaining VAT

-This could occur when you are holding an `annual event’ for you and your employees.
+Staff entertainment could occur when you are holding an `annual event’ for you and your employees.
 You can reclaim the VAT on this cost if it fits in with the guidelines for claiming for an `annual event.’
-To clarify, if you provide entertainment for yourself, your employees, and perhaps their partners, you can only reclaim the VAT related to your employee’s costs.
+To clarify, if you provide entertainment for directors or partners, your employees, and perhaps their partners, you can only reclaim the VAT related to your employee’s costs.

 When you consider providing business entertainment, it is worth bearing in mind that such events can be beneficial to generating new business leads.
-When you are entertaining an existing client or potential new client, this can also help you land likely future work.
+In addition, if you entertain an existing client or potential new client, this can also help you land likely future UK contracting work.
 As mentioned above, client entertainment costs are not directly tax-deductible.
-However, it is more tax-efficient if your business pays for these costs instead of paying for them out of your already taxed personal income.
+However, it is more tax-efficient when claiming entertainment expenses, if your business pays for your contractor entertainment costs instead of paying for them out of your already taxed personal income.

 Link to Contractor Advice UK group on